Stylichess/stylichess/README.md

 Here is the source code for both the chrome and firefox extension!
 It's simple but it's mine.
 Feel free to download, fork, use, and mess with it all you want.
 No attribution or anything required.

 The extension is not published in the Apple Store, but it is possible to get it to work in Safari by creating a build with XCode.
-More information about that can be found [here](https://github.com/prettierlichess/prettierlichess/issues/153).
+More information about that can be found [here](https://github.com/Stylichess/stylichess/issues/153).

 ## General Usage

-To install the extension, go to the official website for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/prettier-lichess) or [Chrome](https://chrome.google.com/webstore/detail/prettier-lichess/epgnobcgnmchnhgkgpedebbmhbblfcob).
-Set Lichess to dark background to have the best compatibility with prettierlichess. \
+To install the extension, go to the official website for [Releases](https://github.com/Stylichess/stylichess/releases), download zip, unpack it and load into borwser.
+Set Lichess to dark background to have the best compatibility with stylichess. \
 With the pop-up you can then customise the colours and choose themes.
 Have fun!

 ## Community Themes

-Check out the community driven theme library [here](https://github.com/algertc/prettierlichess-themes).
+Check out the community driven theme library [here](https://github.com/algertc/stylichess-themes).

 ## Development workflow